BenIsenstein/pgonrails/README.md

-# Supabase On Railway
+# PG On Rails

 This is a Docker Compose setup for self-hosting Supabase.
 It has been tweaked to be compatible with hosting on Railway.
 It is being closely maintained and updated as the Supabase platform adds new features.

-My longterm vision is to make Supabase on Railway *the best strategy for bootstrapping, building and self-hosting Supabase projects, on the Railway platform and beyond.*
+My longterm vision is to make PG On Rails *the best strategy for bootstrapping, building and self-hosting Supabase projects, on the Railway platform and beyond.*

 ## Features

+### Sane and simple defaults

+Get working on real application features in seconds.
+We go the extra mile to make default configuration minimal while still covering everything needed to run out-of-the-box.
+Avoid drowning in config, and opt in to more hackability as needed.

 ### Add your app logic, deploy seamlessly